TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 Note that the interface of the lambda functions is the same as for other matrix types.
 The result looks as follows:

 \include LambdaMatrixExample_reduceRows.out

+## Free-function traverse and reduce API

+In addition to the member functions described above, TNL provides a generic free-function API in the namespace `TNL::Matrices` for matrix traversal and row reduction.
+The free functions now support all five matrix types: dense, sparse, tridiagonal, multidiagonal, and lambda matrices.

+The traversal functions are:

+* `TNL::Matrices::forElements(matrix, begin, end, function)`
+* `TNL::Matrices::forAllElements(matrix, function)`
+* `TNL::Matrices::forElements(matrix, rowIndexes, function)`
+* `TNL::Matrices::forElementsIf(matrix, begin, end, condition, function)`
+* `TNL::Matrices::forAllElementsIf(matrix, condition, function)`
+* `TNL::Matrices::forRows(matrix, begin, end, function)`
+* `TNL::Matrices::forAllRows(matrix, function)`
+* `TNL::Matrices::forRows(matrix, rowIndexes, function)`
+* `TNL::Matrices::forRowsIf(matrix, begin, end, condition, function)`
+* `TNL::Matrices::forAllRowsIf(matrix, condition, function)`

+The reduction functions are:

+* `TNL::Matrices::reduceRows(matrix, begin, end, fetch, reduce, keep, identity)`
+* `TNL::Matrices::reduceAllRows(matrix, fetch, reduce, keep, identity)`

+Both reduction functions also have overloads that accept a function object for `reduce` and deduce the identity value automatically.

+These functions mirror the corresponding member functions and use the same lambda signatures described in the previous sections.
+The following example demonstrates `TNL::Matrices::forElements` on dense and sparse matrices:

+\includelineno Matrices/Traverse/MatrixExample_forElements.cpp

+The output is:

+\include MatrixExample_forElements.out

+### Scope differences

+Although the free-function API is available for all five matrix types, the supported variants differ because tridiagonal, multidiagonal, and lambda matrices do not use the same segment-based backend as dense and sparse matrices.

+* **Tridiagonal and multidiagonal matrices** support the full traversal surface (`forElements`, `forAllElements`, `forRows`, `forAllRows`, and all conditional and row-index variants).
+For reduction, only `reduceRows` and `reduceAllRows` are supported.
+The `*If`, `*WithArgument`, and row-index overloads of `reduceRows` are not supported.
+* **Lambda matrices** support a traversal subset: `forElements`, `forAllElements`, `forRows`, and `forAllRows`.
+Only the const overloads are available because a lambda matrix has no mutable storage.
+For reduction, only `reduceRows` and `reduceAllRows` are supported, again const-only.

+### Important notes

+* **launchConfig**: The `launchConfig` parameter is honored for Dense/Sparse matrix types (forwarded to `Algorithms::Segments::*`) but silently ignored for Tridiagonal/Multidiagonal/Lambda, which dispatch via `Algorithms::parallelFor` with an auto-selected configuration.
+* **LambdaMatrix immutability**: For `LambdaMatrix`, the `value` parameter of the user lambda is always `const Real&` regardless of which free-function overload is used, because `LambdaMatrix` has no mutable storage.
+Mutation attempts will fail to compile.
+* **Fetch lambda semantics**: The `reduceRows`/`reduceAllRows` fetch lambda arg #2 is `localIdx` for Dense/Sparse but `columnIdx` for Tridiagonal/Multidiagonal/Lambda.

 ## Matrix-vector product